expo/expo/packages/expo-firebase-links/README.md

 import React from 'react';
 import { View } from 'react-native';
 import firebase from 'expo-firebase-app';
-// Include the module before using it. import 'expo-firebase-links';

 // API can be accessed with: firebase.links();

 export default class DemoView extends React.Component {